Aiven-Open/gcs-connector-for-apache-kafka/README.md

 ### Data format

-Output files are text files that contain one record pre line (i.e., they're separated by `\n`).
+Output files are text files that contain one record per line (i.e., they're separated by `\n`).

 The connector can output the following fields from records into the
 output: the key, the value, the timestamp, and the offset.
-(The set of these output fields is configurable.)
-The fields are separated by comma.
+(The set and the order of these output fields is configurable.)
+The field values are separated by comma.

 The key and the value—if they're output—are stored as binaries encoded in [Base64](https://en.wikipedia.org/wiki/Base64).